-Whether you go to the gym to stay healthy, train for a triathlon, your holiday body, or a competitor athlete, there is something that everyone can do at home to help us stay fit and healthy.
+Whether you go to the gym to stay healthy, train for a triathlon, your holiday body, or a competitive athlete, there is something that everyone can do at home to help us stay fit and healthy.
 Optimise your day by enabling you to get more than one exercise activity in a day.
 By doing a home workout in your living room or garden you can utilise going out for a walk or bike ride early/later on that day.
 Enabling you to gain fresh air, and some good old sunshine boosting your vitamin D.

-Here are the top free workout apps and opportunities happening on a daily basis.
+here are the top free workout apps and opportunities happening on a daily basis.

-Free Workout Apps
+free Workout Apps

 The Nike Run Club app has the tools you need to run better keeping up your fitness outside of the gym.
-The app itself includes GPS run tracking; audio guided runs; weekly, monthly and custom distance challenges; customized coaching plans for your goals; and nonstop motivation from your friends.
+The app itself includes GPS run tracking; audio-guided runs; weekly, monthly and custom distance challenges; customized coaching plans for your goals; and nonstop motivation from your friends.

-If you are dedicated to keeping fit and healthy and motivated to get your workout wherever and whenever, APP Freeletics could be for you.
-Freeletics is a HIIT (High Intensity Interval Training) workout based app, which you can do in any space the size of your body.
+If you are dedicated to keeping fit and healthy and motivated to get your workout wherever and whenever APP Freeletics could be for you.
+Freeletics is a HIIT (High-Intensity Interval Training) workout based app, which you can do in any space the size of your body.

-It would take you less than two minute to find home workout routines by the thousands of fitness enthusiasts who are sharing their own home workouts whilst in the lockdown time frame.
+It would take you less than two minutes to find home workout routines by the thousands of fitness enthusiasts who are sharing their own home workouts whilst in the lockdown time frame.

-Healthy eating tips whilst working from home.
+healthy eating tips whilst working from home.

 Whilst working from home you will be moving less in general, you don’t have as many steps going from meeting to meeting or going and making a coffee from the work kitchen or canteen.
 With this in mind it is an idea to lower your food amounts by 10-15% this will help you not gain excess weight whilst your daily energy output will be lower.

-Healthy foods to increase mental focus.
+healthy foods to increase mental focus.

-blueberries boost “concentration and memory” for up to five hours because “the antioxidants in blueberries stimulate the flow of blood and oxygen to [your] brain – and keep the mind fresh”.
+blueberries boost “concentration and memory” for up to five hours because “the antioxidants in blueberries stimulate the flow of blood and oxygen to your brain – and keep the mind fresh”.

 Every organ in the body depends on blood flow, especially the heart and brain, and avocados [enhance] blood flow, offering a simple, tasty way to fire up brain cells

-Leafy green vegetables.
+leafy green vegetables.

-Leafy green vegetables are full of antioxidants and carotenoids, which boost your brain power, and help protect your brain.
+Leafy green vegetables are full of antioxidants and carotenoids, which boost your brainpower and help protect your brain.
 Leafy green vegetables are also full of B-vitamins, which are “proven to help your memory, focus, and overall brain health and power”